taiga-family/argus/README.md

 ## About Permissions :closed_lock_with_key:

+If you use bot as GitHub Action it is required to provide `permissions` property in your `yml` file.<br>
-At the beginning of the bot's installation it asks for some permissions.<br>
+If you use bot as GitHub App it asks for some permissions at the beginning of the bot's installation.<br>
-All of them are really needed, and we do not ask for more permissions than necessary.
+All requested permissions are really needed, and we do not ask for more permissions than necessary.

 #### Permissions